 Testing for Pleural Effusions

 If x-rays confirm there is excess fluid, the next step is to take a sample of the fluid for testing.
 Doctors use a procedure called a thoracentesis, whereby they insert a needle or thin tube into space where the fluid has accumulated.
-They then withdraw a sample of the fluid and send it to a medical lab for testing.
+They then withdraw a sample of the fluid and send it to a medical lab for testing to determine if you have mesothelioma.

 Lab technicians analyze the sample fluid to determine if the effusion has been caused by cancer.
 Lab technicians know if the effusion is caused by cancer by the level of protein the fluid contains.
 Protein-rich pleural fluid is a strong indicator of cancer.
 In these cases, further diagnostic steps must be taken to determine if the cause is mesothelioma or another type of cancer such as lung, breast or lymphoma.